windsonsea/k8s/content/en/docs/concepts/configuration/liveness-readiness-startup-probes.md

 `terminationGracePeriodSeconds` are set, the kubelet will use the probe-level value.

-When setting the `terminationGracePeriodSeconds`, please note the following:
+When setting the `terminationGracePeriodSeconds`, note the following:

 * The kubelet always honors the probe-level `terminationGracePeriodSeconds` field if it is present on a Pod.